bitrise-io/devcenter/_articles/reviews/android-tips-tricks.md

     assembleRelease - Assembles all Release builds.
     ...

-To see all the available tasks, call `gradle tasks --all`.
+* To see all the available tasks, call `gradle tasks --all`.

-### How to run a Gradle task
+### Run Gradle task with our Steps

 Run any of the tasks on Bitrise either using `Do anything with our Script` Step or our `Gradle Runner` Step.

 * You can run any of the tasks on Bitrise by using our `Script` step by calling `gradle task-name-to-run` (for example: `gradle assemle`).

   sample

-* You can use our `Gradle Runner` or `Android Build` Steps ([https://github.com/bitrise-io/steps-gradle-runner](https://github.com/bitrise-io/steps-gradle-runner "https://github.com/bitrise-io/steps-gradle-runner")) and specify the task as the value of the step input.
+* You can use our `Gradle Runner` or `Android Build` Steps and specify the task as the value of the step input.

 ![](/img/gradle-task.png)